marzukia/blog/content/posts/cellular-automata-python.md

 Over the last little while I've solely focused on using `C#` for my side/fun projects which has meant I've become a little rusty when it comes to `python`.
 I thought a fun coding exercise would be to do [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), a cellular automata.

-I have done this project in the past in both `python` and `typescript`.
+I have done this project in the past in both `python` and `TypeScript`.
 I wanted to see how my thought process has changed while coding in `python` given the fact I now think in ways other then the 'pythonic' way.

 The rules of Conway's Game of Life are as follows: